seosgithub/flok/docs/services/vm.md

     * If in `@debug` mode, the variable `vm_write_list` contains an array dictionary of the last page passed to the pager (tail is latest).

 ###`read_sync`
 Read from the disk synchronously, or memory if it exists, and return the value in `read_sync_res`.
 This will not watch the page.
+Multiple read_syncs in the same frame are allowed but discouraged as the order that pages are received back may not necessarily be the order they were synhronously requested.
+This is because a cached page will be returned by the call stack while a synchronous read has to go through the event queue.
   * Parameters
     * `ns` - Namespace of the page
     * `id` - id of the page